Wilson's Snipe

 because of their camouflaged plumage.
 When flushed

-they fly off in a series of aerial zig-zags to confuse predators.
+they fly off in a series of aerial zig-zags to confuse

-Wilson's Snipe was formerly considered a sub species
+Wilson's snipe was formerly considered a sub

-of the Common Snipe.
-Common Snipes have eight pairs of tail feathers instead of
+species of the Common snipe.
+Common snipes have eight

-seven and narrower white edge to the wings.
+edge to the wings.

-Two other similar birds are Dowitchers which have longer legs, lack the stripes on the back and down the crown, and have a white rump
+have longer legs, lack the stripes on the back, and down the

-and Woodcocks which are orange-buff below.
+orange-buff below.

 Snipe sound

-that is a dry, harsh rasping "kesh". and a hollow winnowing huhuhuhu
+that is a dry, harsh rasping "kesh", and a hollow

-sound.
+winnowing huhuhuhu sound.

 Preferred Habitat